-Best-selling author Tim Ferriss gave a sound advice: Ask yourself first: “Am I making this harder than it should be?”
-It’s a viable question that is worth reflecting on especially if you have been feeling burned out lately.
-By clearing your mind of distractions and focusing on what really needs to be done, you can target the right goals, keep yourself focused, and “rig the game.”
-For college students who are intimidated with goal-settings, setting the bar low can help you achieve them and progress.
-The key here is to remove the pressure of accomplishing your big goals on a daily basis and settle for the small, incremental goals.
+Best-selling author Tim Ferriss gave a piece of sound advice: Ask yourself first: “Am I making this harder than it should be?”
+It’s a viable question worth reflecting on, especially if you have been feeling burned out lately.
+By clearing your mind of distractions and focusing on what needs to be done, you can target the right goals, keep yourself focused, and “rig the game.”
+Setting the bar low for college students who are intimidated by goal settings can help you achieve them and progress.
+The key here is to remove the pressure of accomplishing your big goals daily and settle for the small, incremental purposes.

 Limit Your Extracurriculars